XMB5/Cuyahoga-Proxy/README.md

 *Fork of [PHP CORS Proxy](https://github.com/softius/php-cross-domain-proxy)*

-PHP CORS Proxy is a simple php script that allows cross domain requests.
+Cuyahoga-Proxy is a simple php script that allows cross domain requests.
 It can be used to access resources from third party websites when it's not possible to enable CORS on target website i.e. when you don't own that website.

 **Note**: Please check whether this solution is indeed necessary by having a look on [how you can enable CORS on your server](http://enable-cors.org/server.html).